What is Melasma?

 Some of the best melasma treatments available are natural.
 Nothing is better for your skin than nature itself.
-Some of the most effective supplements and natural treatments for the condition include these examples:
+Be sure to consult your doctor before using any of them Some of the most effective supplements and natural remedies for the condition include these examples:

-Turmeric is an Asian herb that’s been used as a form of natural medicine for centuries.
+Turmeric is an Asian herb used as a form of natural medicine for centuries.
 It’s an effective way to heal a range of skin conditions, including melasma.
 The curcumin in turmeric is a potent antioxidant that helps your body to boost cell regeneration.
-To create a topical application for melasma, five spoons of turmeric and 10 spoons of milk should be mixed into a viscous paste.
-Apply over the discolored areas and allow it to dry.
+Create a topical application for melasma.
+You mix five spoons of turmeric and ten spoons of milk into a thick, sticky paste.
+Apply over the discolored areas and allow them to dry.
 Wash with lukewarm water.
 Habitual use may help to even skin tone and boost cell regeneration.
 The oral recommended dosage is 1,000 mg as a single dose once daily.
-This supplement should be taken with a meal and a glass of water (x).
+The recommendation is to take the supplement with a meal and a glass of water. (x)

-Onion juice may seem like an unlikely remedy for skin conditions, but it has proven effective in restoring an even skin tone.
+Onion juice may seem like an unlikely remedy for skin conditions, but it has proven effective restoring an even skin tone.
 The juice from an onion contains a high concentration of sulfur compounds.
-These compounds such as cepaenes and sulfoxides effectively target dark pigments in the skin.
-In addition to promoting an even skin tone, they help revive skin cells, which will give you a brighter complexion (x).
+These compounds, such as cepaenes and sulfoxides, effectively target dark pigments in the skin.
+In addition to promoting an even skin tone, they help revive skin cells, which will give you a brighter complexion. (x)

 A dermatologist customarily uses hydroquinone as an initial treatment for melasma.
 It’s applied topically directly to the afflicted areas on the skin.
 It serves to help lighten dark spots and even skin tone.
-Hydroquinone gels and creams are available without a prescription, but stronger concentrations may be prescribed by a medical professional.
-As with any skin lightening product, it’s critical to use a sunscreen with a high SPF to protect from harmful UV rays (x).
+Hydroquinone gels and creams are available without a prescription, but a medical professional may prescribe more substantial concentrations.
+As with any skin-lightening product, it’s critical to use a sunscreen with a high SPF to protect from harmful UV rays. (x)

-Aloesin is a compound found in aloe vera that’s been proven to lighten areas of hyperpigmentation and melasma on the skin.
+Aloesin is a compound found in aloe vera that lightens areas of hyperpigmentation and melasma on the skin.
 Aloesin helps to lighten the skin by reducing the amount of melanin the body produces.
-Taken orally, aloe vera can reduce or prevent the mask of pregnancy.
+When taken orally, aloe vera can reduce or prevent the mask of pregnancy.
 The recommended daily dosage is 1,000 mg consumed once daily with a full glass of liquid.
-As a topical agent, it has the ability to lighten, firm and moisturize the skin.
-You may use the gel obtained directly from a live plant, or aloe vera powder can be reconstituted into a thin paste (x, x).
+As a topical agent, it can lighten, firm and moisturize the skin.
+You may use the gel obtained directly from a live plant or aloe vera powder that you reconstitute with water into a thin paste. (x) (x)

 In severe cases, a single topical treatment may not produce noticeable results.
 In these instances, a dermatologist may consider a combination of topical cream as a viable treatment option.
-Combination creams traditionally consist of corticosteroids, tretinoin and hydroquinone on one treatment.
+Combination creams traditionally consist of corticosteroids, tretinoin and hydroquinone in one treatment.
 They may also suggest treating the affected area with kojic acid or azelaic acids.
-These creams have often helped to lighten skin, but they tend to accompany their own list of potential dangers (x).
+These creams have often helped lighten skin, but they tend to accompany their own list of potential dangers. (x)

-Hormone imbalances are one of the main causes of hyperpigmentation and melasma.
+Hormone imbalances are one of the leading causes of hyperpigmentation and melasma.
 Supplementing with zinc can help break the cycle of imbalance and may reduce the signs of skin discoloration.
 Zinc is not only essential for healthy skin, but it also plays a vital role in androgen metabolism and testosterone metabolism.
 Zinc supplements help to filter out excessive amounts of these hormones and increase the efficiency of your thyroid.
 The recommended dose is no more than 90 mg per day.
-Zinc should always be taken with a meal to prevent stomach upset (x).
+You should always take Zinc with a meal to prevent stomach upset. (x)

-ACV is one of the most versatile natural supplements on the market.
+Apple cider vinegar is one of the most versatile natural supplements on the market.
 It offers a diverse selection of benefits that may range from weight loss to smoking cessation.
 As a treatment for skin conditions, it can fight acne and possibly lighten dark patches.
 The acetic acid that occurs naturally in ACV works as a bleaching agent to lighten dark areas and help the skin form a healthier glow.
-ACV also has natural exfoliating properties which can encourage skin cell regeneration.
-For topical use in the treatment of melasma, ACV and clean water should be mixed in equal parts.
-With a clean cotton pad, apply on the affected areas twice daily (x).
+ACV also has natural exfoliating properties, which can encourage skin cell regeneration.
+For topical use in the treatment of melasma, mix ACV and clean water in equal parts.
+With a clean cotton pad, apply to the affected areas twice daily. (x)

 The Bottom Line

 Medical treatments such as chemical peels and microdermabrasion are sometimes effective in reducing the appearance of dark spots and discoloration.
-Natural topical treatments such as ACV, turmeric and vitamin C are also effective ways to possibly manage the visual effects of melasma.
+Natural topical treatments such as ACV, turmeric, and vitamin C are also effective ways to manage melasma’s visual effects, hopefully.
 Following a regular regimen of skincare treatments prescribed by your dermatologist will also likely offer noticeable results.
 You can also follow a natural routine to produce visible improvement.
 Natural supplements such as zinc and vitamin C may help dispose of copper from the body while increasing the permeability of skin cells.
-When your cells are more receptive to topical treatments, it’s easier to remove dark spots, patchy areas and other forms of skin discoloration.
-To get the most benefit, it’s important not to skip any portion of your treatment.
+When your cells are more receptive to topical treatments, removing dark spots, patchy areas, and other forms of skin discoloration is easier.
+You want to get the most benefit.
+It’s important not to skip any portion of your treatment.

-Although treatment can help to clear your melasma, most people typically require some form of maintenance therapy to keep it from recurring.
-Wearing sunscreen, avoiding direct sunlight and donning a hat when you go outside are beneficial measures.
+Although treatment can help clear your melasma, most people typically require some form of maintenance therapy to keep it from recurring.
+Wearing sunscreen, avoiding direct sunlight and donning a hat when you go outside are practical measures.